ManojM9894/telco-churn-prediction/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/ManojM9894/telco-churn-prediction)
 ![Repo Size](https://img.shields.io/github/repo-size/ManojM9894/telco-churn-prediction)

-This project uses real-world telecom customer data to build a predictive model that identifies which customers are likely to churn.
-It's a complete end-to-end data science project from preprocessing to deployment-ready modeling.
+This project uses real-world telecom customer data to build a machine learning pipeline that predicts which customers are likely to churn.
+It is a complete end-to-end data science workflow—from data preprocessing and modeling to deployment-ready exports and interactive dashboards.

 ---

 ## Dataset Description

-This project uses the **Telco Customer Churn dataset**, which includes customer demographics, account information, and service usage.
+The **Telco Customer Churn** dataset includes demographics, account information, and service usage patterns.

 | Column Name       | Description                                 |
 |-------------------|---------------------------------------------|